nikic/PHP-Parser/doc/component/Walking_the_AST.markdown

 While the node visitor mechanism is very flexible, creating a node visitor can be overly cumbersome for minor tasks.
-For this reason a `NodeFinder` is provided, which can find AST nodes that either satisfy a certain callback, or which are instanced of a certain node type.
+For this reason a `NodeFinder` is provided, which can find AST nodes that either satisfy a certain callback, or which are instances of a certain node type.
 A couple of examples are shown in the following:

 ```php